dhellmann/pymotw-3/source/asyncio/control.rst

 Handling Background Operations as They Finish
 =============================================

-Use :func:`as_completed` to start many operations in the background and be notified as each finishes. :func:`as_completed` is a generator that manages the execution of a list of coroutines given to it and produces their results one at a time as they finish running.
+:func:`as_completed` is a generator that manages the execution of a list of coroutines given to it and produces their results one at a time as they finish running.
+As with :func:`wait`, order is not guaranteed by :func:`as_completed`, but it is not necessary to wait for all of the background operations to complete before taking other action.

 .. include:: asyncio_as_completed.py
    :literal: